 - 1 teaspoon cinnamon

-Add dry ingredients to wet ingredients and mix until just combined.
+- Add dry ingredients to wet ingredients and mix until just combined.
 Do not over-mix.
 Lumps will work themselves out.
-Fold in chopped apples.
+Fold in chopped apples and chopped pecans.

 - Butter a 9×5 inch loaf pan.
 Line the bottom of the pan with parchment paper, butter the parchment paper too.
 Note: lining the bottom of the pan with parchment paper ensures that the bottom of the bread will not get stuck.
 Pour the batter in the pan.
 Bake for 1 hour.
 When inserted toothpick comes out clean – the bread is ready!
 Cool on a rack.
 Remove from pan and slice to serve.

 - Warm the store-bought (or homemade) caramel sauce in a microwave for 5-10 seconds to make it a bit runny and more manageable.
 Using small spoon, drizzle the caramel sauce over the top of a bread loaf (or every individual slice like I do. :).
 Sprinkle with chopped pecans.
 You can also use dulce de leche in place of the caramel sauce.